appbaseio/autopilot-docs/docs/getting-started/AWS.md

 Copy the ``Acess Key ID`` and ``Secret Access Key`` values, and paste them into Autopilot's **Launch Cluster** tab.
 > ![](https://i.imgur.com/cKIq3r2.png)

 #### Step 4.
 By default, a user has no permissions.
-We will add the permissions for accessing EC2 instances.
+We will add the permissions for accessing EC2 instances and read / write data into S3.
 > ![](https://i.imgur.com/7hspp35.png)

 Click on the **user**.